The Edith M. Clark History Room is located on the third floor of the headquarters branch of Rowan Public Library in Salisbury, North Carolina. People…

 Built in 1896, in the Second Empire Period style, Grimes Mill is one of the last roller mills in America.
 The mill opened in 1897…

 This is part 2 of 2 on temperance and prohibition in Rowan County, North Carolina.
-Carry Nation, circa 1910.
-Boyden was Salisbury’s postmaster for seventeen…
+Boyden was Salisbury’s postmaster for seventeen years and mayor from…

 Temperance and prohibition groups had been active in Salisbury since 1820 when drunkenness was the leading cause of death.
 But during a statewide referendum in…